 9. Preloading Data Layer with User Data:

-I have already mentioned data layer basics, but there is much more you can do with the data layer.
+There is much more you can do with data layer.
 For example, you may want to identify logged in users, types of user (freemium or paid), identify them with a user ID for cross browser and device tracking or capture user preferences.
-Review your ecommerce performance framework to identify what additional information you need to capture in the data layer to deliver the metrics your organisation needs to identify areas for improvement.
+Review your ecommerce performance framework.
+Identify what additional information you need to capture in the data layer to deliver the metrics your organisation needs to identify areas for improvement.

 I tend to focus my time on Enhanced Ecommerce tracking because it’s superior to standard ecommerce tracking in Google Analytics.
 That’s why I am much more interested in evaluating how to implement enhanced ecommerce tracking in GTM than looking at standard ecommerce tracking.